manuelcorralesglb/rubybootcamp/README.md

   1. Create a new Match model that should have at least a time field and two teams.
   2. Link the Game and Team models using the ActiveRecord relations.
   3. Create a new page to create Matches.
+  4. Create a Group model and link the Match to a Group using ActiveRecord relations.
+  5. Create a page to create Groups.
-  4. Create a new page to display the list of matches sorted by date.
+  6. Create a page to add matches to a group.
-  5. Make the team names a link and when the users clicks on it show the Team show page.
+  7. Create a page that lists the groups.
+  8. In the page created in point 7, make the group name a link that takes you to the group matches.
+Matches should be sorted by date.
+Key points:
+  * You should have a has_one and a has_many relationship.
+  * You should have validations in the Group and Match models.

 ### Topic 7: Testing
   1. Include rspec, factory girl and Capybara gems in the Gemfile.